 The Care Inspectorate is the regulatory body charged with ensuring that care standards are met in Scotland.
 It carries out regular, unannounced inspections of Scottish care homes.
-It recently withdrew the licence of a care home on the Isle of Skye where there had been 7 COVID-19 related deaths.
+One care home in which a significant COVID outbreak occurred was subsequently bought by the local health board from a private company.
+This followed the direct intervention of the Care Inspectorate to improve standards of care.
+This is a relatively rare occurrence.